Skip to main content

 --tls-verify=true

-require HTTPS and verify certificates when contacting OCI registries
+Require HTTPS and verify certificates when contacting OCI registries

 Description